Reiner Stahel

-Reiner Stahel (15 January 1892 – 30 November 1955) was a German officer and war criminal.
+Rainer Joseph Karl August Stahel (sometimes wrongly written as Reiner; 15 January 1892 – 30 November 1955) was a German military officer and war criminal.
 He is best known for his retreat from Vilna and the command of the garrison of Warsaw during the Warsaw Uprising of 1944.
 Arrested by the NKVD in Romania, he spent the rest of his life in Soviet captivity.